 It’s important to note that stress, chronic illness, smoking, and obesity worsen inflammation in the body in a general sense.
 Obesity and smoking trigger the release of inflammatory chemicals on their own.
 When combined with another source of inflammation, they may compound.

-Although science hasn’t yet discovered how all these risk factors work together in causing psoriatic arthritis, greater levels of inflammation in the body make PsA more likely.
+Although researchers haven’t yet discovered how all these risk factors work together in causing psoriatic arthritis, greater levels of inflammation in the body increase a person’s likelihood of developing the condition.

 Reducing stress, stopping smoking, eating a balanced diet, exercising, and maintaining a healthy weight can all reduce inflammation in your body.
 Practicing good oral hygiene and keeping cholesterol under control may also reduce overall inflammation and increase good health outcomes.
 If you’re concerned about chronic inflammation, your doctor can perform simple blood tests that will show the levels of chemicals that indicate inflammation and its severity.